With the recent outbreak of the Coronavirus (COVID-19) you may be wondering what you can do to limit the spread of viruses in your office environment.

 Many household chemicals can damage your device and even require replacement.
 Do not use any cleaners that contain bleach, ammonia, acetone, peroxides (including hydrogen peroxide), methylene chloride, ethyl alcohol, or any petroleum-based materials.

-While these wipes have been approved, we recommend that you stick to using rubbing alcohol and a lint-free cloth to ensure no damage is done to your device while sanitizing.
+While these wipes and sprays have been approved, we recommend that you stick to using rubbing alcohol and a lint-free cloth to ensure no damage is done to your device while sanitizing.

 We understand that it may not be possible or practical to frequently shut down and clean your device, for this reason it’s important to take basic precautionary measures like proper handwashing and hygiene.
 Another way to help is to place a bottle of hand sanitizer near the equipment to be used before touching the device.
 If there is no hand sanitizer available near you, make your own!